reynoldsalec/new-personal-blog/src/_posts/2021-12-10-overriding-theme-components-vuepress2.md

   - dev tools
 ---

+## DEPRECATED!!!
+Shortly after I wrote this post, one of the Vuepress 2.x maintianers [decided to implement `alias`](https://github.com/vuepress/vuepress-next/issues/104#issuecomment-1009903266) on all the default theme components.
+Use [that method](https://v2.vuepress.vuejs.org/reference/default-theme/extending.html#components-replacement) to override theme components!

+I've included the "legacy" post below, but know that it is outdated information and shouldn't be used in your project when using `alias` works great.

+## Legacy Post

 **tl;dr Because `theme-default` in Vuepress 2.x doesn't implement `alias`, you'll need to use the slots provided by `theme-default`'s Layout.vue.**

 Vuepress is a great way to get sites going quickly and it comes with a default theme that doesn't look half-bad, particularly if you're making a documentation site for a code project.
 However, there's always some assumption that the default theme ([`theme-default`](https://github.com/vuepress/vuepress-next/tree/main/packages/%40vuepress/theme-default)) makes that isn't going to jive with your plans for documentation domination.
 Typically this means you're going to want to edit one of the Vue components provided by `theme-default`.